rudle/leander/README.md

 This provides a nicer way to search for links and get some context when the time comes to retrieve one.

+## Install

+I've tested this with ruby 1.8.7 on Arch Linux.
+I offer no guarantees to its performance.
+The simplest way to install is probably 'gem install leander', although that may be flakey.

 ## Help
 usage: leander 'query' OR leander query bookmarks or store a bookmark from URL on STDIN